Automated-Amphibians/automated-amphibians.github.io/event.md

     * 6:30pm - Depart
 {:.test}

-## Food notes
-(food schedule is above)

-We will have limited water, please bring your own bottle.

-### Pit Crew
-* We hopefully will have a handout for basic robot information

 ### Transportation - Riding with another team member
 **You can only provide transportation for other team members as an approved volunteer.**{: .important}